mjforan/ECE-4580-Final-Project/README.md

 To run this project, you must first install the correct packages to your local machine by calling
 ```
 pip install -r requirements.txt
+Ensure all requirements, including python 64 bit is installed on host machine.
+Will result in issues if not.

 ```

 Then, to execute the program, call